 Keep in mind the landscape has changed.
 With more and more people writing content daily, things have gotten far more competitive.
 In order to be really successful, you need to create exceptional content and also be somewhat versed in content marketing/SEO.

 You can't just think you'll hit publish and expect to have business come flooding in.
 If only things were that easy!
 They say that content is king but I would tell you understanding SEO is queen.
 Without having both you are bound to get lost in a sea of content not getting noticed.

 Frankly, it can take a while until you hit your peak.
 There are no quick avenues with real estate blogging.
 My real estate blog, Maximum Real Estate Exposure, has taken years to get to be so recognized both in search engines and socially.

 Do's and Don'ts for your Real Estate Blog:

-The sales funnel, the sales pipeline and whatever else the kids may be calling it these days, we all know there's a process to getting a client to actually becoming a client.
+The sales funnel, the sales pipeline, whatever else the kids may be calling it these days, we all recognize the importance of having a strong process for converting leads into clients.
 But have you mastered it that process?
 Turns out there's a bit more to it than placing an ad and letting your phone ring off the hook with all those prospective leads.

-That's why we're breaking down his processes for real estate professionals looking to perfect their sales process and improve the experience of each and every lead that comes into their system.
+That's why we're breaking down The Conversion Code for real estate professionals looking to perfect their sales process and improve the experience of each and every lead that comes into their system.
 From their first glimpse at your website, to their final decision as they choose YOU as their real estate agent, we'll walk you through using the Conversion Code for yourself.